monsoonmaelstrom/book2/book2.md

 “I don’t care!” he tells us all loudly.

-“Yes, we got that from the hair,” Alex remarks drily, with a hint of amusement.
+“Yes, we got that from the hair,” Alex remarks with more than a hint of amusement.

 “I don’t!”
 Davy says again, a bit louder and more emphatic, like that will make it truer.